kotor-speedruns/kotor-speedruns.github.io/kotor1/Techniques/Glitchless Tricks.md

 ### Uses

-Auto-Level Attributes are currently used in All Quests Unrestricted, Any% NMG, and can be used in Any% Glitchless.
-AQU actually uses Hotshots to become a Jedi at Level 3, and thus gains an extra STR attribute point at levels 6 and 10, instead of levels 7 and 11.
+Auto-Level Attributes are currently used in [All Quests Unrestricted](../Route%20Guides/All%20Quests%20Unrestricted), [Any% NMG](./Route%20Guides/Any%25%20NMG), and can be used in [Any% Glitchless](../Route%20Guides/Any%25%20Glitchless).
+[All Quests Unrestricted](../Route%20Guides/All%20Quests%20Unrestricted) actually uses Hotshots to become a Jedi at Level 3, and thus gains an extra STR attribute point at levels 6 and 10, instead of levels 7 and 11.

 ## Fast Text